 When literally billions are at stake it’s hard to trust anybody, so as always, best to stick to the science.
 What sort of evidence do we have for the existence of a condition presumed to be so widespread?

 Not much.
-The evidence base for such claims was unfortunately very thin because we didn’t have randomized controlled trials demonstrating that the entity even exists.
-The gold-standard for confirming non-celial gluten sensitivity requires a gluten-free diet, followed by a double-blind, randomized, placebo-controlled food challenge.
-Like they give you a muffin and you’re not told if it’s gluten free or gluten filled—to control for placebo effects—and see what happens.
-The reason this is necessary is because when you actually do this, a number of quote-unquote “gluten-sensitive” patients don’t react at all to disguised gluten and instead react to the gluten-free placebo.
+The evidence base for such claims was unfortunately very thin because we didn't have randomized controlled trials demonstrating that the entity even exists.
+The gold-standard for confirming non-celiac gluten sensitivity requires a gluten-free diet, followed by a double-blind, randomized, placebo-controlled food challenge.
+Like they give you a muffin and you’re not told if it’s gluten-free or gluten-filled—to control for placebo effects—and see what happens.
+The reason this is necessary is because when you actually do this, a number of quote-unquote "gluten-sensitive" patients don’t react at all to disguised gluten and instead react to the gluten-free placebo.
 So it was truly 'in their heads.'

 It was a small study, though, and even though they claimed the gluten-free bread and muffins were indistinguishable, maybe at some level the patients could tell which was which.
 So in 2012, researchers in Italy took 920 patients that had been diagnosed with non-celiac gluten sensitivity and put them to the test with a double-blinded wheat challenge by giving them capsules of filled with wheat flour or filled with placebo powder.
 And more than 2/3’s failed the test, like they got worse on the placebo or better on the wheat.
 But of those that passed, there was a clear benefit to staying on the wheat-free diet, confirming the existence of a non-celiac wheat sensitivity.
 Note they said wheat sensitivity, not gluten sensitivity.